-*Please note, with limited exception, PCC courses and services – including Gateway to College courses and services – are currently being offered remotely for Fall Term 2021.
+*Please note, with some limited exception, PCC courses and services – including many Gateway to College courses and services – are currently being offered remotely for Fall Term 2021.
 We do have some in-person offerings, but these are fairly limited at this time.

 If you are interested in learning more about the program or applying for an upcoming term, we would love to speak with you!
 Submit an Interest Form today, and we will be in touch to help you explore further.